ezclap-tv/mu-lang/tour.md

 // to ensure that nothing is returned, put a semicolon after the last expression
 v2: Null = do { "value"; }

-// you can omit parentheses for `if` when the body is a statement if true loop {/*...*/}
+// you can omit braces for `if` when the body is a statement if true loop {/*...*/}
 if true do {/*...*/}
 if true return